python/cpython/Doc/library/urllib.rst

    Replace special characters in *string* using the ``%xx`` escape.
 Letters, digits, and the characters ``'_.-'`` are never quoted.
-By default, this function is intended for quoting the path section of the URL.The optional *safe* parameter specifies additional characters that should not be quoted
+By default, this function is intended for quoting the path section of the URL.
+The optional *safe* parameter specifies additional characters that should not be quoted
    --- its default value is ``'/'``.